Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 In case of errors during the deployment of the new policies, proceed as follow:

 * Unpublish and delete any Streams FrontEnd/Backend APIs in the API Manager.
-* Do a full installation of the new policies as described in chapter [Configuration and deployment](/docs/install/apim-integration#configuration-and-deployment)
+* Do a full installation of the new policies as described in chapter [API Management configuration and deployment](/docs/install/apim-integration#api-management-configuration-and-deployment)